WA8LMF Home Page |

 files downloaded and installed, for these to show on maps.)

-Using the right-click "finger" function to retrieve the full
+the option "Finger NWS Server" to retrieve the full

-text of NWS bulletins in UIview no longer works.
-This function in UIview
+text of NWS bulletins in UIview.
+The original "factory" settings no

 - Shut down UIview.